 The gut is invariably an excellent place to start.
 The digestive tract is home to trillions of bacteria and represents the site of greatest density of our innate immunity receptors in the body.
 These receptors play a key role in priming the immune system and in the management and maintenance of our immune response.
 Their inappropriate activation leads to altered innate immunity and hyper-stimulation, which, in layman's terms, is a runaway inflammatory response.

 By listening carefully to a person's story and sometimes performing some specific functional tests, I can work to uncover the causes of inflammation rather than simply providing solutions for the symptoms.

 The whole picture

 I use the functional medicine model to assess your health.
-This means seeking to identify interactions between different systems in the body through comprehensive case history taking, your presenting signs and symptoms and on occasion functional laboratory testing.
+This means seeking to identify interactions between different systems in the body through comprehensive case history taking your presenting signs and symptoms and diagnostics that include blood chemistries, Cyrex tests, Lifecode Gx Nutrigenomic panels, gut microbiome analysis and others.
 The goal is to identify and address the triggers and underlying causes of your health problems rather than simply focusing on symptoms.

 Details of working with me 1:1 can be found here.